scipy/scipy/doc/source/tutorial/integrate.rst

 (0.20000000000002294, 1.2239614263187945e-08)

-Note that the order of arguments for `f` must match the order of the integration bounds; i.e. the inner integral with respect to :math:`t` is on the interval :math:`[1, \infty]` and the outer integral with respect to :math:`x` is on the interval :math:`[0, \infty]`.
+Note that the order of arguments for `f` must match the order of the integration bounds; i.e., the inner integral with respect to :math:`t` is on the interval :math:`[1, \infty]` and the outer integral with respect to :math:`x` is on the interval :math:`[0, \infty]`.